 To make Italian dressing, you simply combine extra-virgin olive oil with vinegar and various Italian seasonings.
 Since oil and vinegar-based dressings, known as vinaigrettes, can separate, make sure you add a teaspoon (or more) of Dijon or honey to prevent the mixture from separating.

-Italian salad dressing ingredients:
+Italian dressing ingredients:

 Combine the following ingredients in bowl or mason jar and whisk or shake well to emulsify.
 If storing the dressing, you will need to mix or shake again before using as the ingredients may settle.

 - Fresh Lemon Juice

 - Grated Parmesan (or vegan parmesan substitute, such as nutritional yeast)

 - Salt & Pepper

 Gluten-free: To prepare gluten-free dressing, ensure your brand of Dijon is gluten-free.

 How long will dressing keep?